 Impact of GST on Service Sector

-Currently, Service Tax is centralised and it is levied at 15% on the net amount.
-Post GST, a service provider will have to pay service tax at the rate finalised for the services.
+Currently, Service Tax is centralized and it is levied at 15% on the net amount.
+Post GST, a service provider will have to pay service tax at the rate finalized for the services.
 Hence, if the service tax for any particular service is at 18% tax slab, then it will be expensive by 3% compared to 15% of Service Tax under the current regime.
 Here, GST will have a major impact on outflow as it increase and the need to increase the working capital will arise.